The General Data Protection Regulation (GDPR)

 - be protected using appropriate technical and organisational measures against unauthorised or unlawful processing and against accidental loss or destruction of the data.

-- not be transferred to a country or a territory outside the European Economic Area without an adequate level of protection for the rights and freedoms of data.
+- not be transferred to a country or a territory outside the EU without an adequate level of protection for the rights and freedoms of data.